Build Small, Scale Smart

 - [BAD] "Run my marketing", fully autonomous open-web browsing, spending money without approval.

-You don't need to build the orchestration engine from scratch.
-Choose a framework based on your need for speed vs. flexibility.
-For a practical MVP, you only need one model, one framework, two tools, and a simple JSON log for memory.
+Select a framework based on execution requirements.
+An MVP requires one model, one framework, two tools, and a JSON log for memory.

 from openai import OpenAI